 The poster was produced by the government during the war to encourage women to help the war effort by joining the 'Women's Land Army'.
-They were greatly needed as a labour force because most of the men were away from home in the Army.
+They were greatly needed as a labour force because most of the men were away from home in the armed forces.

-* Also farmed Grange Farm, Newbiggin, farmed as one holding (see Newbiggin Summary, for Grange Farm details).
+* Grange Farm was at Newbiggin.
+The Dinsdales ran all three farms as one holding (see Newbiggin Summary, for Grange Farm details).

 All the above people can also be viewed in more detail in the 1939 ID Register for Thoralby.

 Below is a photograph of my grandparents farm, No. 421/20 in the above farm survey, and also copies of the original documents from the Farm Survey.
 Due to copyright restrictions, only transcriptions are available for the remaining 22 farms.

 Holmeside Farm, Thoralby, courtesy of F. & M.E.
 Snaith.